 Jonathan Squire is the Principal Security Architect of a well-known publishing and media company.
 With over 15 years in the security industry, Jonathan's expertise covers a wide range of skills including security architecture, incident response, attack and defense techniques, reverse engineering, and extreme curiosity in how everything works.
 While working at his day job, Jonathan is credited with accomplishments that include developing an Information Security model for the enterprise, architecting a secure, centralized credit card processing solution, and guiding the design of the security infrastructure deployed throughout many customer facing properties.
 Mr. Squire is also responsible for providing direction in governance and industry best practices.
 In his spare time, Jonathan is known to enjoy disassembling, abusing, and reassembling any piece of technology to understand all of its capabilities.
 Jonathan has presented on many of these creations and the flaws that allowed the security to be bypassed at conferences including Black Hat.

 Neil R. Wyler (a.k.a.
 Grifter) is an Information Security Engineer and Researcher located in Salt Lake City, Utah.
-Neil is currently with RSA Security as an Advanced Security Operations Specialist.
+Neil is currently with IBM-X Force as Global Lead of Active Threat Assessments.
 He has spent over 15 years as a security professional, focusing on vulnerability assessment, penetration testing, physical security, and incident response.
-He has been a staff member of the Black Hat Security Briefings for over 13 years and is a member of the Senior Staff at DEF CON.
+He has been a staff member of the Black Hat Security Briefings for over 15 years and is a member of the Senior Staff at DEF CON.
 Neil has spoken at numerous security conferences worldwide, including Black Hat, DEF CON, and the RSA Conference.
 He has been the subject of various online, print, film, and television interviews, and has authored several books on information security.
 Neil is a member of the DEF CON CFP Review Board and Black Hat Training Review Board.
-Follow him on Twitter at @Grifter801.